project-lovelace/lovelace-problems/README.md

 There are three steps to submitting a new problem:

-1. Open a pull request to lovelace-solutions with the solution to the problem.
+1. Open a pull request to [lovelace-solutions](https://github.com/project-lovelace/lovelace-solutions#new-problem-submission-guide) with the solution to the problem.
 2. Open a pull request to lovelace-problems with code to generate test cases for the problem.
-(You're here!)
+(You are here!)
-3. Open a pull request to lovelace-website with the problem description, code stubs, and any visualization code.
+3. Open a pull request to [lovelace-website](https://github.com/project-lovelace/lovelace-website#new-problem-submission-guide) with the problem description, code stubs, and any visualization code.

 ### How to submit new problem test cases